 We're hoping that not just the US government-we try to focus on the US government quite a bit, but a lot of other donors all over the world.
-The European union, the FID [misspelled?
-01:21:04], the Australians, the Canadians, actually will take the same interest in highlighting the chronic disease issues versus just the communicable diseases.
+The European Union, DfID, the Australians, the Canadians, actually will take the same interest in highlighting the chronic disease issues versus just the communicable diseases.